Annie Lennox: Charity and political activism

-In 2023, Lennox became the Patron of Dalcroze UK, a charitable organisation that promotes Dalcroze Eurhythmics, the approach to music education that inspired the band name, Eurythmics.
+In 2023, Lennox became the Patron of Dalcroze UK, a charitable organisation that promotes Dalcroze eurhythmics, the approach to music education that inspired the band name, Eurythmics.

 Relationship with the LGBTQ+ community

 Lennox was known for her androgyny during the 1980s.

 Lennox's longtime support for LGBT rights has helped garner a significant following within the LGBTQ+ community.
 According to The Advocate, "her distinctive voice and provocative stage persona have made Lennox a longtime gay icon."

 She is known for her androgynous look in the 1980s, first widely seen in the 1983 music video for "Sweet Dreams (Are Made of This)" where she had close-cropped, orange-coloured hair, and wore a man's suit brandishing a cane, a video which made her a household name.
 The BBC wrote, "all eyes were on Annie Lennox, the singer whose powerful androgynous look defied the male gaze".
-Lennox was viewed as the female version of Boy George and they appeared together on the front cover of the British music magazine Smash Hits in December 1983.
+In December 1983, Lennox and Culture Club singer Boy George (also known for his overtly androgynous appearance) appeared together on the front cover of the British music magazine Smash Hits.
 This was followed by Newsweek magazine in the US who ran an issue which featured Lennox and George on the cover of its 23 January 1984 edition with the caption Britain Rocks America – Again, marking the Second British Invasion.
 Her gender-bending image was also explored in other Eurythmics videos such as "Love Is a Stranger" and "Who's That Girl?" and she impersonated Elvis Presley at the 1984 Grammy Awards.